-When considering to purchase a new wood flooring, there are plenty of choices you have to make.
-Decisions between engineered, solid wood and parquet, between colors and shades, finishes and effects, installation options, textures and grades and more, and more.
+When considering to purchase new wood flooring, there are plenty of choices you have to make.
+Decisions between engineered, solid wood and parquet, between colours and shades, finishes and effects, installation options, textures and grades and more, and more.
 Well, choosing on the best wooden floor for your project is not the easiest thing in the world for most of the people, however, when you finally make the decision, there is nothing better than enjoying a beautiful and sturdy floor that pays off.
-One feature you have to consider, when going on a wooden flooring shopping is whether to decide between treated or untreated materials.
+One feature you have to consider when going on a wooden flooring shopping is whether to decide between treated or untreated materials.
 Here is how to make decisions for your project.

 When the appearance of the wood is achieved as desired by the client, the final step is all about protection.
 The most commonly used protection systems consist of applying products like hardwax oil and lacquer.
-The most popular and desired wood floor treatments are… right now the current trends are all about brushed and hardwax oil finished floors.
-Both of the processes create a very natural and slightly aged look of a floor with fascinating history.
+The most popular and desired wood floor treatments are… right now the current trends are all about brushed and hard wax oil finished floors.
+Both of the processes create a very natural and slightly aged look of a floor with a fascinating history.
 However, you don’t need to feel uncomfortable if you are not a fan of this style.
 At the end of the day, it is your choice and you have to feel ok with that and enjoy it.

 Untreated wooden floors are sold as boards in their natural state and look.
-Many people are fans of unfinished floor boards, because that gives them the freedom to choose and improvise their own very unique style and appearance.
+Many people are fans of unfinished floorboards because that gives them the freedom to choose and improvise their own very unique style and appearance.
 With unfinished floors you are not committed to a final look you may not enjoy.
 Although unfinished floors naturally are more time-consuming and labour intense project, many people prefer them.